To find out which is the best backlink checker, I devised a real test.

 The domains for this test were pulled from the Majestic Million as I’ve always done.

-These are the top 1x million websites based on their number of referring IPs and Subnets according to Majestic.
+These are the top 1x million domains based on their number of referring IPs and Subnets according to Majestic.

-- Each of these sites should have a TON of data
+- Each of these domains should have a TON of data

-- Each of these sites should have consistent numbers across all 4x tools
+- Each of these domains should have consistent numbers across all 4x tools

 The 1x million domains were run through each the 4x tools.
 I then looked at which tool showed: